bmilcs/odin-project/express.md

 - NOT called by us on our own
 - Used in the background by passport

+Summary:

+- `serializeUser`: stores a minimal amount of user information: user ID in the session
+- `deserializeUser` retrieves the user's full information based on the stored ID during subsequent requests

 ```js
 passport.serializeUser(function (user, done) {
   done(null, user.id);